 Who we are

-The UK Working Group on NCDs is an informal coalition of around 25 civil-society organisations based in the UK or with strong UK connections, with a chair drawn from the membership.
+The UK Working Group on NCDs is an informal coalition of 25 civil-society organisations based in the UK with strong interest in NCDs as an international development issue

 Members of the UK Working Group on NCDs